riya-dhama/Datathons/Abalone/README.md

 * Drop irrelevent columns

 ### Task 3: Splitting Training Dataset into Test and Train set
-### Task 4: Train the model using RandomForest
+### Task 4: Train the model using RandomForest.
-             * Check accuracy and RMSE Value on Test and Train set
+-  Check accuracy and RMSE Value on Test and Train set
-             * Visualise Result by ploting the graph of Predicted Values of Train and Test Set
+-  Visualise Result by ploting the graph of Predicted Values of Train and Test Set
 ### Task 5: Used Hperparameter tunning in Random Forest:
-              * Tried to reduce RMSE
+- Tried to reduce RMSE
-              * Tried to increase Test set Accuracy.
+- Tried to increase Test set Accuracy.
 ### Task 6: Train the model using XG Boost
-             * Check accuracy and RMSE Value on Test and Train set
+- Check accuracy and RMSE Value on Test and Train set
-             * Visualise Result by ploting the graph of Predicted Values of Train and Test Set
+- Visualise Result by ploting the graph of Predicted Values of Train and Test Set
 ### Task 7: Used Hperparameter tunning in XG Boost:
-              * Tried to reduce RMSE
+- Tried to reduce RMSE
-              * Tried to increase Test set Accuracy.
+- Tried to increase Test set Accuracy.
-### Task 8: Prediction on TEST DATA and Check RMSE of each model
+### Task 8: Prediction on TEST DATA and Check RMSE of both model
 ### Conclusion : XG Boost is giving least RMSE on Test data, ie It is more accurate in predicting age of Abalone from physical measurements.